Last Updated on November 2, 2022

 But, instead of just listing a bunch of brands, I want to share with you a few ways you can identify whether or not a brand sells fast fashion.

 - Where are their garments made?

 - Do they have transparent supply chains?
-(Take a look on their website!
-If they proudly tell you where their factories are that’s a good sign.
+(Take a look at their website!
+If they proudly tell you where their factories are, that’s a good sign.
 If you have to dig for it through their FAQ page – not a good sign.)